 Dunnock at Sculthorpe Moors

 In one area a Blackcap was singing constantly and eventually it showed itself but not long enough at a time to get a photo.
 A Water Vole had been seen in the channel nearby but I never got a view of it.
 A lovely bit of "air-play" commenced with a Sparrowhawk dive bombing an Eurasian Marsh Harrier giving all great views of both.
-The Marsh Harriers had chicks in a nest nearby which could be viewed on the site webcam.
-Huge numbers of Starlings seemed to congregating on the adjacent field where a lone Common Pheasant was foraging.

 We went for lunch the last day at Sculthorpe Mill, lovely view and good fare as usual.
 Here I managed ok-ish shots of Grey Wagtail and Spotted Flycatcher (photo left; something else I missed at Sculthorpe Moors).
 A Wood Pigeon was busy with nesting material nearby and a tiny chick of a Common Moorhen was spotted at one stage.
 The other notable was a Water Vole leisurely swimming along making up for yet another dip from Sculthorpe Moors.